02 Mar WFH Zoom fatigue: how you’re exhausting people and don’t know it.

 Your top middle manager is completing morning 1:1 video calls with her team.
 By mid-day, she’s joining both cross-team and end-of-day video calls with her manager/customers/project stakeholders.
 By early evening, she’s catching up on emails and spreadsheets to keep everything organized and ready for the next day’s calls.
 It’s 8 hours on video, holding 8x more eye contact and interpreting limited visual cues while seeing a constant mirror of themselves.
 Day after day, in addition to managing the rest of the WFH issues, fatigue has set in.
 She’s losing steam, performance dips, and the energy to be her best is gone.
 Now what?
 She can’t have LESS communication!

 You’ve just scheduled a great prospective talent to meet with several longtime employees to see if a mutual fit exists for joining your company.
 Since you can’t do onsite interviews, having as many team members as possible get to meet her by video is best practice.
 Your support team has lined up:

-- 2 senior leader videos
+- Two senior leader videos

-- 3 peer video calls
+- Three peer video calls

-- A wrap up with you at the end
+- A wrap-up with you at the end

-Interested in additional information regarding Nonverbal Overload?
+Are you interested in additional information regarding Nonverbal Overload?